Hopobcn/FWI/README.md

 # BSC/UPC Hackathon

-## GPU Part - Parallelization of a Reverse Time Migraton (RTM) program using OpenACC/CUDA
+## GPU Computing - Parallelization of a Reverse Time Migraton (RTM) program using OpenACC/CUDA

 Reverse time migration (RTM) modeling is a critical component in the seismic processing workflow of oil and gas exploration.